zowe/docs-site/docs/user-guide/cli-using-using-team-profiles.md

 ## Important information about team profiles

-With the introduction of team profiles, the Secure Credential Store (SCS) Plug-in is deprecated.
+With the introduction of team profiles, the secure credential store (SCS) Plug-in is deprecated.
 Secure credential encryption is now handled by the the secure array in the `zowe.config.json` file.

 You can convert all of your Zowe CLI and Zowe CLI plug-ins V1 profiles to team profiles by issuing the following command: